reshalfahsi/arm-suction-sim/README.md

 ## How to Run

-1. In terminal run `roscore`.
+1. In the terminal run `roscore`.
-2. Open `SuctionRobot.ttt` in [simulation](https://github.com/reshalfahsi/arm-suction-sim/tree/master/simulation) folder using VREP and run the simulation.
+2. Open the `SuctionRobot.ttt` in [simulation](https://github.com/reshalfahsi/arm-suction-sim/tree/master/simulation) folder using VREP and run the simulation.
-3. In other terminal run the `RobotAI.sh` inside the [simulation](https://github.com/reshalfahsi/arm-suction-sim/tree/master/simulation) folder.
+3. In the other terminal run the `RobotAI.sh` inside the [simulation](https://github.com/reshalfahsi/arm-suction-sim/tree/master/simulation) folder.
 4. Enjoy!

 ## Contributor